Jacques Dutronc: 21st century

 Dutronc starred in Claude Chabrol's 2000 film Merci pour le chocolat.
-He was awarded the Best Actor prize at the 2001 Marrakech International Film Festival and was nominated for the César Award for best actor for his role in Jean-Pierre Améris' C'est la vie.
+He was awarded the Best Actor prize at the 2001 Marrakech International Film Festival and was nominated for the César Award for Best Actor for his performance in Jean-Pierre Améris' C'est la vie.
 In 2002, he starred in Michel Blanc's Summer Things.

 In 2003, Dutronc reunited with Jacques Lanzmann for Madame l'existence, an album described by rock critic Christophe Conte as "surpassing, without much apparent effort, everything that [Dutronc] has created in the last two decades".

 In 2005, Dutronc was awarded an Honorary César.
 Since then, he has appeared in films by directors including Gabriel Aghion and Alain Corneau.

 In 2010, Dutronc toured for the first time in 17 years, and released recordings from the tour as a live album and DVD, Et vous, et vous, et vous.

 Dutronc's 41st film, Les Francis, was released in 2014.

 In November 2014, Dutronc performed a series of concerts with Eddy Mitchell and Johnny Hallyday at Paris Bercy, under the name "Les vieilles canailles" ("The Old Gits").
 It was reported that, following these performances, Dutronc intended to begin recording a new album with his son Thomas.

-Said album, Dutronc and Dutronc, was released November 4th 2022 and features 13 songs originally released by Jacques Dutron during his early career.
+Said album, Dutronc and Dutronc, was released on 4 November 2022 and features 13 songs originally released by Jacques Dutronc during his early career.
 Father and son rearranged the songs and both sing on the album.

 Reputation and influence

 According to a 1979 editorial in the French magazine Rock & Folk, Dutronc is "the one singer who is so closely identified with the 1960s that it has become impossible to talk about them without talking about him".
 In 1991, "Il est cinq heures, Paris s'éveille" was voted the best French-language single of all time in a poll of music critics organised by Le Nouvel Observateur for a TV special broadcast on Antenne 2, beating Jacques Brel's "Ne me quitte pas" into second place.

-Dutronc's songs have been covered by Matthieu Chedid, Vanessa Paradis, Mungo Jerry, Etienne Daho, Sylvie Vartan, Miles Kane, the Divine Comedy, Serge Gainsbourg, Black Lips, Zine, the Last Shadow Puppets among others.
-Dutronc is also mentioned in the lyrics of the Cornershop song "Brimful of Asha".
+Dutronc's songs have been covered by Matthieu Chedid, Vanessa Paradis, Mungo Jerry, Étienne Daho, Sylvie Vartan, Miles Kane, the Divine Comedy, Serge Gainsbourg, Black Lips, Zine, and The Last Shadow Puppets, among others.
+Dutronc is also mentioned in the lyrics of Jacques Brel's "Vesoul" as well as the Cornershop song "Brimful of Asha".

-In 2015, a tribute album was released by Columbia Records with various artists interpreting songs by Jacques Dutronc.
-The 13-track album titled Joyeux anniversaire M'sieur Dutronc contained performances by artists Julien Doré, Gaëtan Roussel, Zaz, Joeystarr, Nathy (Tüxo), BAGARRE, Thomas Dutronc, Annie Cordy, the duo Brigitte, Miossec, Francis Cabrel, Francine Massiani, Tété and Camélia Jordana in addition to "L'opportuniste" sung by Jacques Dutronc with Nicola Sirkis.
+In 2015, a tribute album was released by Columbia Records featuring various artists interpreting songs by Jacques Dutronc.
+The 13-track album, titled Joyeux anniversaire M'sieur Dutronc, included performances by Julien Doré, Gaëtan Roussel, Zaz, Joeystarr, Nathy (Tüxo), BAGARRE, Thomas Dutronc, Annie Cordy, the duo Brigitte, Miossec, Francis Cabrel, Francine Massiani, Tété, and Camélia Jordana, in addition to "L'opportuniste" sung by Jacques Dutronc with Nicola Sirkis.
 The album charted in France and Belgium.